Skip to content

 Using credentials stored as a Kubernetes Secret

-The following is an example of a values file that can be used when deploying Issuer with Helm.
-In this scenario, a Connection resource will be created after deployment and configured to use username and password authentication to TLS Protect Datacenter.
-Before deploying Issuer, you should create a Kubernetes Secret containing the credentials:
+The following is an example of a values file that can be used when deploying Workload Identity Manager with Helm.
+In this scenario, a Connection resource will be created after deployment and configured to use username and password authentication to Certificate Manager - Self-Hosted.
+Before deploying Workload Identity Manager, you should create a Kubernetes Secret containing the credentials:

 firefly-credentials Secret